Ergus/ArgParseBash/README.md

 or you find any error/issue, please, contact me in order to improve, correct or add you as a collaborator in this project.

-The bool variables added with -b do not require a parameter, in fact it is ignored if provided and the variable is only switched between true and false.
+The bool variables do not require a parameter, in fact it is ignored if provided and the variable is only switched between true and false.

 This is under GPLv3 license